 movement involving the body as a whole.
 I specialize in performing interconnected

-functional assessments of my patients and then work with them to find solutions.
-When
+functional assessments and then work within them to find solutions.